bibleexchange/courses/book-of-romans/002_dispensational/002_the-sorrow-of-paul-at-israels-rejection/001_the-sorrow-of-paul-at-israels-rejection.md

 **Paul carried the burden!** His Sorrow was intense - Great heaviness, Continual, Self-Sacrificing

-Paul has experienced great heaviness in sorrowing over Israel’s condition as a whole.
+Paul has experienced great heaviness in sorrowing over Israel&apos;s condition as a whole.
 Paul comes to the place that he would even be willing to be accursed from Christ that his brethren might be found in Christ.
 This is a selfless declaration, but the proposition is not even possible.
-The sinner’s light in their darkness is the justified, sanctified, holy life of Believers that walk consistently in Christ and their own salvation is in Christ alone.
+The sinner&apos;s light in their darkness is the justified, sanctified, holy life of Believers that walk consistently in Christ and their own salvation is in Christ alone.

-Paul’s proclamation is reminiscent of Moses in Exodus 32:32,33.
+Paul&apos;s proclamation is reminiscent of Moses in Exodus 32:32,33.

 > Exodus 32:32,33&mdash; Yet now, if thou wilt forgive their sin--; and if not, blot me, I pray thee, out of thy book which thou hast written.
 33 And the LORD said unto Moses, Whosoever hath sinned against me, him will I blot out of my book.